Aricg/PackStackSandBox/README.md

 Vagrantfile.yml Explanation
 ==========================

+Warning, make sure there are no trailing white spaces in this file

+**nat_mode:** set to yes for nat mode, leave blank for bridge mode

-**bridge:** name of your bridge interface ($ brctl show )
+**bridge:** name of your bridge interface ($ brctl show ) leave blank for nat mode

 **netmask:** netmask of your private subnet, probably given to you via dhcp. you can see this with ifconfig, however on osx if will be in the unreadble format, something like 0xffffff00 Refer here for a table that human can read. http://www.pawprint.net/designresources/netmask-converter.php Most home networks only give out a /24 you will need to log into your router and change your range to at least a /23 so that we an properly route to the router that neutron creates.

-**gateway:**  Your workstations gateway to the internet (your routers ip, this is also the ip you go to to increase your network size
+**gateway:**  For bridged mode Your workstations gateway to the internet (your routers ip, this is also the ip you go to to increase your network size
-) you can check this with ip r on linux or netstat -nr on osx
+) you can check this with ip r on linux or netstat -nr on osx For nat mode set this to the first ip in the range you are choosing for private_ip

-**neutron_router_start:** This will be the start of your openstack dhcp, I also use this to guess your neutron router gateway.
+**neutron_router_start:** This will be the start of your openstack dhcp, I also use this as your neutron router gateway.
 Make it something that is routable but that none of your computers are using.
 eg: If my workstation and gateway(router) were in the 192.168.0.0/24 range I could make the neutron range inside 192.168.1.0/24 eg: 192.168.1.1-192.168.1.254

 **neutron_router_end:** the end of the range explained above